kyma-project/kyma/docs/security/03-06-oauth2-server.md

   export DOMAIN={YOUR_CLUSTER_DOMAIN}
   ```

-2. Send a CURL request to the `/clients` endpoint of the OAuth2 server to register your client with read and write scopes.
+2. Send a CURL request to the `/clients` endpoint of the OAuth2 server to register your client with the read and write scopes.
 Run:
   ```
   curl -ik -X POST "https://oauth2-admin.$DOMAIN/clients" -d '{"grant_types":["client_credentials"], "client_id":"'$CLIENT_ID'", "client_secret":"'$CLIENT_SECRET'", "scope":"read write"}'
   ```